Sim-to-Real Transfer for Robotic Manipulation with Tactile Sensory: METHODOLOGY

 where $\hat{\mathcal{D}}$ is a dataset containing data samples in a format of $({\hat{s}+\epsilon_s}, a+\epsilon_a, \hat{s^\prime}+\epsilon_{s^\prime}, r, d)$, and $\hat{s^\prime}$ is from $\mathcal{T}(\hat{s^\prime}|\hat{s},a;\xi)$ instead of $\mathcal{T}(s^\prime|s,a)$ due to the randomized dynamics. $\epsilon_{s}, \epsilon_{s^\prime}$ and $\epsilon_a$ are observation noise and action noise sampled from given distributions.

 \paragraph{Dynamics Randomization} To mitigate the reality gap in the door-opening task, we randomize the critical parameters in Table~\ref{tab:rand1}, that cannot be measured accurately in practice, within manually determined ranges.
 We select the randomized ranges such that it covers the data distributions of the reality.
 During policy training, each parameter is sampled from a uniform distribution to create a unique environment setting in simulation.
 Note that we only randomize the environment parameters excluding the robot's because they are subjected to changes in different settings.
-The parameters of the robot are fixed and explicitly identified through trajectory alignment process.
+The parameters of the robot, including the mass of links, joint damping, proportional gains for joint control and others, are fixed and explicitly identified through trajectory alignment process.
 This is done through matching the joint position trajectories in simulation and reality before all experiments.

 \paragraph{Additional Noise/Delay} In addition to randomizing the door environment, we also implement in our method some additional noise and delay factors for handling the unmodeled effects~\cite{akkaya2019solving} as well as achieving more generalized policies.
 These unmodeled effects can be caused by inaccurate localization of objects with the visual sensor, as well as jerking or gear backslash in the robot, etc. Therefore, we add observation noise $\epsilon_o$ and action noise $\epsilon_a$ into observations and actions of the robot during training.
 Both noises are sampled from uniform distributions with ranges displayed in Table~\ref{tab:rand2}.
 For the observation, only the 30-dimensional binary tactile readout is not affected by this noise; while for the action noise, the gripper control is left out.
 We also allow in simulation to have a single-step observation delay to happen in training, for all observation dimensions.
 All noise and delay are added in a timestep scale (\emph{i.e.}, one set of values for each single timestep).
 The last two parameters are the position offsets of the table in X-and Y-axis, which is found to be useful to account for the small offsets in the distance between the position of the table (and door) and the robot in reality.
 The position offset is applied in an episode scale (\emph{i.e.}, one pair of values for each episode).